MbinOrg/mbin/docs/02-admin/04-running-mbin/05-cli.md

 ```

 Arguments:
-- `username`: the single user for which this command should be executed (optional)
+- `username`: the single user for which this command should be executed (not required when using the `-a` / `--all-local-users` option, see below)

 Options:
 - `-a|--all-local-users`: Rotate private keys of all local users